MarcusHurney/xfai-interview/README.md

 ## About The Project

-Integrates metammask provider into react app.
-Detects presence of provider and allows user to connect Ethereum wallet via meta mask.
+Integrates MetaMask into react app.
+Detects presence of Ethereum provider and allows user to connect wallet via MetaMask.
 Maintained by Marcus Hurney

 ### Installation